-Lessons from generations of people in St. James whose work was produced by faith, their labor prompted by love, and their endurance inspired by hope in the Lord Jesus Christ (1 Thessalonians 1:3)
+work produced by faith, labor prompted by love, and endurance inspired by hope in our Lord Jesus Christ (1 Thessalonians 1:3)

 Our Vision, Our Mission, Our Calling